ng new

 , the nginx server acts as a reverse proxy server and forwards the request to the backend server.

 You can use reverse proxying to navigate the traffic that is inbound to nginx.
-The reverse proxy server also acts as a mask, hiding the real backend from the outside world.
+The reverse proxy server also acts as a

 file and add the contents that should not be copied over